 We are excited to welcome Dr Michal Chmiel.
 Michal is joining Royal Holloway as a teaching-focused senior lecturer.
 Read on to find out about his fascinating research on fake news and his passion for teaching.

 At Royal Holloway I’ll be responsible for co-developing a new BSc degree: Environment and Social Change.
-This new programme is a collaboration between the departments of Psychology and Geography at RHUL.
+This new programme is a collaboration between the departments of Psychology and Geography and other departments in the School of Life Sciences and the Environment.
 We’ll be aiming to equip students with two broadly defined skills: in-depth understanding of climate change-related issues and psychological tools to change attitudes and behaviour towards them.
 I’ll be using my 15+ years of practical and academic experience to incorporate communication and Public Relations components in this degree, but also I’m hoping to show all psychology students how to communicate more responsibly and build relationships based on mutual understanding.

 What is your research about?